yamanidev/ingeniums-website/README.md

 # Ingeniums website

-Website for the scientific club Ingeniums of ESI SBA (work in progress).
+Website for the scientific club Ingeniums of ESI SBA (will probably remain incomplete).

 Social media accounts of the club: